Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Methodology

 \citet{hollmann2025accurate} recognize that the autoregressive nature induces a specific bias due to the local ordering of variables within the conditioning set $\mathcal{C}(\pi(i))$.
 To mitigate this issue, they propose averaging predictions over multiple random permutations of the conditioning set at inference time.
 However, this averaging strategy does not address the limitation imposed by the global ordering~$\pi$.
 When~$\pi$ does not respect the causal structure, the model may still condition on descendant variables when generating their ancestors, inducing spurious correlations.

 For instance, consider a collider structure $X \to Z \leftarrow Y$, where the causes $X$ and $Y$ are marginally independent.
-If the global ordering places the common effect $Z$ before its parents, the model may e.g. generate $X$ conditioned on $Z$, then $Y$ conditioned on both $Z$ and $X$.
-Conditioning on the collider $Z$ makes $X$ and $Y$ conditionally dependent; generating sequentially from these learned conditionals propagates this dependence to the marginal distribution of the synthetic data, introducing spurious correlations.
+If the global ordering places the common effect $Z$ before its parents, the model may, e.g., generate $X$ conditioned on $Z$, then $Y$ conditioned on both $Z$ and $X$.
+Conditioning on the collider $Z$ makes $X$ and $Y$ conditionally dependent.
+Sampling from exact conditionals would still recover their marginal independence, but estimation errors in the learned conditionals propagate this dependence to the synthetic data, introducing spurious correlations.

 To address this limitation, we introduce causal conditioning strategies that align \gls{tabpfn}'s generative process with known or partially known causal structures.
+These strategies act only on \gls{tabpfn}'s input and differ only in the conditioning set.
+For each variable, we present the model with the target column and its conditioning columns and query it through the standard in-context interface, leaving the pre-trained network unchanged.
 Causal relationships between variables can be formally represented using a \gls{dag} $\mathcal{G}=(V,E)$, where nodes $V$ correspond to variables and directed edges $E$ indicate direct causal influences~\citep{pearl2009causality}.
 When such a graph is available, we condition each variable only on its causal parents rather than on all previously generated features:

 Variables are generated following a topological ordering of~$\mathcal{G}$, ensuring that all parents have been generated before each child.\footnote{A topological ordering alone does not imply DAG-aware conditioning: the vanilla strategy of Eq.~\eqref{eq:vanilla} can also follow a topological ordering, but conditions on all predecessors rather than on causal parents only.}